riccardo1-saporiti/PDE_Passive_Thermal_Cloak_PRSA/README.md

-Run setPath.m to start RedbKit package (add dependent paths)
+Run setPath.m to set up the paths involving the RedbKit package (add dependent paths), the Tensor Toolbox (credits to Brett W. Bader, Tamara G. Kolda, can be downloaded also from: https://www.tensortoolbox.org/)

-To use the Tensor Toolbox (that can be alternatively downloaded from https://www.tensortoolbox.org/) go in "HOME", "Set Path" and "Add Folder...": "tensor_toolbox-v3.2.1".
-Open the latter folder at the second level.

 go to Thermal_nonlinear folder